 The creation of ethanol also turns corn, a vital food stock, into motor fuel.
 This increases the price of a staple food and disproportionately affects the global poor.
-Because of this detrimental effect on the poor, Jean Zieglier, the former United Nations special rapporteur on the right to food, described ethanol as a "crime against humanity."206 fall due to the nearness of the blend wall and a very strong corn crop in 2013.
-The Department of Agriculture projects that the 2013 corn harvest will total about 14 billion bushels, about 30 percent higher than last year's harvest of 10.8 billion bushels and more than 10 percent higher than the corn harvest in 2011 of 12.4 billion bushels.
-The record crop is expected to bring corn prices down to around \$4.25 a bushel, still 70 percent higher than before the ethanol mandate.207
+Because of this detrimental effect on the poor, Jean Zieglier, the former United Nations special rapporteur on the right to food, described ethanol as a "crime against humanity."

 Before the ethanol mandate became law, corn prices in the United States averaged less than \$2.50 a bushel.
-Due mainly to growing demand by the ethanol industry, corn prices surged in 2008, to around \$7 a bushel.
+Due mainly to growing demand by the ethanol industry, corn prices surged in 2008 to around \$7 a bushel.
 Although the recession lowered those prices, they rebounded strongly hitting over \$8 a bushel in 2012, remaining above \$6 a bushel for the past 2 years.
-Prices though have begun to
+Prices, however, have begun to fall due to the nearness of the blend wall and a very strong corn crop in 2013.
+The 2013 corn harvest totaled 13.93 billion bushels, about 30 percent higher than last year's harvest of 10.8 billion bushels and more than 10 percent higher than the corn harvest in 2011 of 12.4 billion bushels.
+The record crop brought corn prices down to around \$4.25 a bushel, still 70 percent higher than before the ethanol mandate.

 Even though ethanol can be used as a motor fuel, it cannot be transported in the same pipelines as petroleum products because it has an affinity for water.
-Instead, ethanol must be transported in specially-designed trucks or trains and mixed with gasoline at the distribution center.
-This increases the cost of using ethanol over petroleum-based fuel and contributes to the argument that ethanol actually increases, not decreases, greenhouse gas emissions.
+Instead, ethanol must be transported in specially designed trucks or trains and mixed with gasoline at the distribution center.
+This increases the cost of using ethanol over petroleum-based fuel and contributes to the argument that ethanol actually increases, rather than decreases, greenhouse gas emissions.